phpDocumentor/phpDocumentor/docs/manual/for-users/plugins.rst

     The class prefix should **not** be added to the Listener, this is assumed from the class prefix and is done to better support namespaces in the future.

-    Currently DocBlox does not support namespaced listener classes; this will be added in a future release.
+    Currently phpDocumentor does not support namespaced listener classes; this will be added in a future release.

 Dependencies
 ~~~~~~~~~~~~

-Here you can specify which minimal version of DocBlox is required and if
+Here you can specify which minimal version of phpDocumentor is required and if
 this plugin depends on other plugins which minimal version they should have.

 Example: